1. Architecture

 $ sudo apt update

-• If the VM is only accessible by the load balancer (private vnet for example)
+- If the VM is only accessible through the load balancer, for example within a private VPC:

 server {